Women smiling with laptop in mobile tiny home.

 These policies cover your home, personal property and liability claims.
 If you’re transporting your house, you’ll need to inform your insurance company and receive a transit endorsement before you move.

-Factors that can impact the price of your tiny home insurance include:
+But keep in mind, there are many factors that can impact the price of your tiny home insurance, including:

 • Your credit history